delay/flutter_starter/README.md

 **segmented_selector.dart** — a control used to select the theme.

 **sliding_segmented_control.dart** — some modifications of the Cupertino control which is used by segmented_selector.dart.

+Anyway hopefully this project will help someone.
+Feel free to use any of it, I didn't create all of this code as parts of it came from watching the tutorials and reviewing the projects mentioned above.
+Make sure you [setup firebase](https://firebase.google.com/docs/flutter/setup?platform=android) with your project.